 Can I Watch Animal Planet on Roku, Fire TV, Apple TV, or Chromecast?

 And, finally, PlayStation Vue wouldn’t be very worthy of its name if it didn’t work on Sony’s popular gaming system.
 Owners of the PlayStation 4 will find that Sony’s live TV streaming service works well on their device.
-As of this writing, DIRECTV NOW does not have an app for any of the major gaming devices.
+As of this writing, DIRECTV NOW and Philo do not have apps for any of the major gaming devices.

 Please like us on Facebook to keep up to date on what's new in the world of cord cutting: